menu

 Pembroke real estate is some of the most expensive in Kentucky, although Pembroke house values don't compare to the most expensive real estate in the U.S.

-When you are in Pembroke, you'll notice that it is more blue-collar than most other communities in America.
-35.94% of Pembroke’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Pembroke is generally considered to be a blue-collar town.
+35.94% of the Pembroke workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Pembroke is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Pembroke who work in office and administrative support (13.91%), healthcare (9.57%), and management occupations (6.96%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Pembroke has relatively fewer families with younger children, and/or college students.
 Combined, this makes Pembroke a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.